mohdtarek5/fawry-task/Q2/README.md

 it failed which means that the problem is in the internal DNS config, to resolve: we try and use Google dns server, we get the same error which means both methods failed leading to a web server issue

-next step is to use the curl tool for ports 80 or 443, both failed which might indicate that a firewall is blocking access
+next step is to use the curl tool for ports 80 or 443, both failed which might indicate that a firewall is blocking access. we check if the service is listening on the correct ports by running sudo netstat -tuln | grep ':80\|:443' it gave no output which means that there is no active service that is listening on the ports, which indicates that it is a web server or service problem